Christ The King Catholic School

 Through the Little Wandle Letters and Sounds, the children are taught the 44 phonemes that make up all the sounds required for reading and spelling.
 These phonemes include those made by just one letter and those that are made by two or more.
 Children work through the different phases and as they grow in confidence and experience, they are introduced to alternative ways of representing the same sound.

 From Year 2 onwards we believe that reading skills need to be taught explicitly through a well-tailored and constantly reviewed whole school approach.
-Guided reading takes place every day for a minimum of 30 minutes, incorporating age-appropriate, challenging texts which are rich in vocabulary.
+Instruction reading (sometimes also referred to as 'guided reading') takes place regularly in each class, incorporating age-appropriate, challenging texts which are rich in vocabulary.

 SPELLING AND HANDWRITING